anphase/pmn.nz/_posts/2019-08-04-Panashe's-panache-panacea.md

 Going dark
 ---
-I've also decided to throw in a new coat of paint on the site that's darker and easier on the eyes.
+I've also decided to throw in a new coat of paint on the site that's slightly darker and easier on the eyes.
 Hopefully it looks better.